ShoppinPal/StockUp/terraform/README.md

         4. terraform apply
         5. terraform destroy // to destroy your infrastructure!
     ```
+4. There is another folder called terraform-test.
+You can create an azure instance and sqs queues through it by following above instructions.

 Note: This is for local development setup.
 Once terraform creates queues, appropriate AWS_SQS_URL will be added to .env and worker.env